Wanderstarz/Mashed-Potato-Recipe/README.md

 As a user I want to view video on the how the recipe is made

 ## Features
 ### Design Feature
+* Video Player - Allow user to view video\
+* Table - List all the ingredients and the amount required\
+* Steps - List all the steps to complete the recipe